 UNCLE SAM DAY

 On September 13th, the United States recognizes Uncle Sam Day.
-The day commemorates the man behind the iconic image.
-The fascinating nickname for the United States government was born on September 13, 1766.
+The day commemorates the man behind the iconic image and fascinating nickname for the United States government who was born on September 13, 1766.

-Credit is given to German-born illustrator and cartoonist Thomas Nast for developing the long-legged Uncle Sam we know today.
+Credit is given to German-born illustrator and cartoonist Thomas Nast for developing the long-legged Uncle Sam familiar to us.
 With the starred top hat and striped pants, the Uncle Sam debut in Harper’s Weekly, also.
 He took on many issues with Nast as his illustrator.
 Some of the issues topics included Boss Tweed, Union recruitment, and Reconstruction.